-Welcome to the site of the Market Mind Hypothesis (MMH), a novel theory that pushes the frontiers of how we understand markets and the minds they embody.
-Developed within an Edinburgh-based international academic research programme, and drawing on the thinking of Adam Smith, our work touches on key issues in economics, investing, and cognitive science.
-We believe our multidisciplinary approach leads to insights that can improve markets, make investing more sustainable, increase the effectiveness of public-policy and ultimately benefit society.
+Welcome to the site of the Market Mind Hypothesis (MMH), a novel economic theory that pushes the frontiers of how we understand markets and the minds they embody.
+Drawing on the reflections of Adam Smith and other leading thinkers, and informed by modern 4E cognitive science, it is being further developed within an international academic research programme.
+Our work touches on key issues in economics, investing, and policymaking.
+We believe our multidisciplinary approach leads to insights that can improve markets, make investing more sustainable, increase the effectiveness of policymaking and ultimately benefit society.
+We like to think of this as New Economic Enlightenment.

 Cover image by Hybert Design.